Industries

 It's no wonder that weather remains one of the biggest data challenges we face.
 Weather science is about more than just daily forecasts.
 It's about building resilient, safe, and sustainable societies globally.
 The weather business needs a new standard.
 The stakes are too high for Earth to continue to base crucial decisions on “good enough" data - especially when great data can save energy, resources, and ultimately, lives.

-So, where are we heading with all of this data?
+So, what do we do with all this data?

 Scott Mackaro